On the joint estimation of flow fields and particle properties from Lagrangian data: Joint estimation of flow fields and inertial particle properties

-We next study the observability of flow states and inertial particle properties from particle tracks: an open question that is outside the scope of existing DA algorithms.
-Unlike ideal tracers, inertial particles deviate from local flow motion, reducing the dimensionality of the measurement manifold \citep{Bec2003}.
-It is therefore not obvious whether inertial track data contain sufficient information to uniquely identify both the flow states and the unknown particle properties.
-This amounts to a parameterized PDE-constrained inverse problem, with the Navier--Stokes equations coupled to one parameterized Maxey--Riley equation per particle (here parameterized by particle diameter $d_\mathrm{p}$ and density $\rho_\mathrm{p}$).
-The framework presented in this text allows us to empirically test the joint observability of flow states and particle properties from Lagrangian data.
-We show that reconstructions are in fact possible, providing an existence proof across distinct flow regimes.
-Two representative cases are considered: incompressible turbulence seeded with bidisperse particles governed by the Schiller--Naumann drag law \citep{Schiller1933}, and a supersonic, shock-dominated flow with particle motion described by the compressible Loth drag law \citep{Loth2008}.
-These examples feature one-way coupling at $St \sim 1{-}5$ and nontrivial compressible dynamics and shock--particle interactions in the latter case.
+We next study the joint estimation of flow fields and inertial particle properties from particle tracks.
+Unlike ideal tracers, inertial particles deviate from local flow motion and exhibit dissipative dynamics \citep{Bec2003}.
+It is therefore not obvious whether inertial track data contain sufficient information to uniquely identify both flow states and the unknown particle properties that affect slip.
+Flow reconstruction from inertial tracks amounts to a parameterized PDE-constrained inverse problem, with the Navier--Stokes equations coupled to one parameterized Maxey--Riley equation per particle (here parameterized by particle diameter $d_\mathrm{p}$ and density $\rho_\mathrm{p}$).
+The framework presented in this text allows us to empirically test whether flow fields and particle properties can be inferred together from the Lagrangian data, alone.
+We show that such reconstructions are in fact possible.
+Two representative cases are considered: incompressible turbulence seeded with bidisperse particles that follow the Schiller--Naumann drag law \citep{Schiller1933}, and a supersonic, shock-dominated flow with particle motion described by the compressible Loth drag law \citep{Loth2008}.
+These examples feature one-way coupling with $St \sim 1$--5 in the former case and nontrivial compressible dynamics with shock–particle interactions in the latter.